This workplace wellness programme is based on The Music Diet book by Dr Julia Jones aka Dr Rock.

 HOW DOES IT WORK?

-Our brain is hopelessly out of date.
-It's running an ancient operating system and living inside a dark, silent box (our skull) trying to figure out what the heck is going on in the outside world.
+Our brain is utterly amazing but hopelessly out of date and it's not going to catch up during our lifetime.
+It's running an ancient operating system that evolves very slowly.
+It's living inside a dark, silent box (our skull) trying to figure out what the heck is going on in the outside world.
 It does this by interpreting information received by our 5 senses and assessing whether we are in danger or not.
 Our brain has no idea that we've very recently invented cars, light bulbs, supermarkets, computers, emails etc. So it often gets confused by the data it receives and chooses the wrong response.
 Sound is a very important data input channel to the brain and produces instant responses.
 We show you how to harness it for better health.

 Our ears and skin are constantly feeding information about our sound environment to our brain.
 So it forms a key part of our experience of life.
 Even a hearing impairment doesn't stop the brain receiving data about our sound environment because it can sense the vibrations through touch receptors.
 Sound and music trigger several key automated brain responses that influence mood brain chemicals, brain performance and general wellbeing.
 Decades of neuroscience research clearly shows these effects.